Poland's incoming education minister tests positive for coronavirus

 “I was tested this morning due to a headache so as not to expose the President, the cabinet and other participants in today’s events.
 I feel good.
 Don’t underestimate the symptoms,” Czarnek, said in a tweet posted on Monday.

-“We do not expect the situation to change drastically in the coming days.
-We will likely be observing results at the level of 2,000 cases and above ...,” a health ministry spokesman said on Monday at a news conference.

-“Coronavirus doesn’t pick, everyone goes through the same procedure,” the spokesman added, commenting Czarnek’s announcement.
+The government spokesman said on Twitter that those people included Deputy Prime Minister Jacek Sasin, outgoing Education Minister Dariusz Piontkowski, the prime minister’s chief of staff Michal Dworczyk and Deputy Climate Minister Jacek Ozdoba.

+“The decision to quarantine members of cabinet does not adversely affect the proper functioning of the government,” the spokesman tweeted, adding that ministers have been meeting via video conferences for many months.

-Czarnek, a vocal critic of the spread of “LGBT ideology”, took part in an event last week during which Poland’s Prime Minister Mateusz Morawiecki announced the government reshuffle, with many of the new ministers present.
+Czarnek, a vocal critic of the spread of “LGBT ideology”, took part in an event last Wednesday during which Prime Minister Mateusz Morawiecki announced the government reshuffle, with many of the new ministers present.

-“Due to @CzarnekP’s illness we are carrying out an epidemiological assessment.
-People who were in close contact with the infected person will take the required steps,” Poland’s government spokesman, Piotr Muller, said in a tweet.

-He added that Prime Minister Mateusz Morawiecki asked Duda if it would be possible to move Monday’s confirmation ceremony.

 Morawiecki has since cancelled a Monday appearance in the southern region of Silesia, Polish private broadcaster TVN reported.